 As stated by Prosci:

-Prosci change management program is designed to be holistic, scalable, and easy for organizations to use.
-It’s also designed to help individuals and organizations build up their change management skills and learn the factors behind the successful change.
-This is a key factor for the Prosci ADKAR certification’s popularity.
+Prosci’s change management program is designed to be holistic, scalable, and easy for organizations to use.
+It’s also designed to help individuals and organizations build up their change management skills and learn the factors behind a successful change.
+This is a key factor for the Prosci ADKAR® Model certification’s popularity.
 But is it really worth the cost?

-Prosci claims that they have trained over 75,000 to become Prosci certified change practitioners and that 80% of large companies apply the Prosci change methodology.
+Prosci states on its website that the company has trained over 75,000 people to become Prosci certified change practitioners and that 80% of Fortune 100 companies partner with Prosci.
+One would assume this means they would be using the Prosci change methodology.